ThomasKaiser/sbc-bench/README.md

 This test solely focuses on AES performance (VPN use case, full disk encryption).
 The test tries to quickly confirm whether an ARM SoC can make use of special encryption engines.
 Some SoC vendors don't care, some add proprietary crypto engines to their SoCs (Marvell's CESA for example), some vendors chose to license ARM's 'ARMv8 Crypto Extensions'.
 So in case a board runs with an 64-bit ARM SoC this simple test shows the presence of a crypto engine or not.

-Results might look like this on an *overclocked* Raspberry Pi 3 B+ at 1570 MHz but without crypto acceleration:
+Results might look like this on an *overclocked* Raspberry Pi 3 B+ at 1570 MHz [lacking any crypto acceleration](https://www.raspberrypi.org/forums/viewtopic.php?t=207888#p1333029):

     type             16 bytes     64 bytes    256 bytes   1024 bytes   8192 bytes
     aes-128-cbc      39393.73k    54173.16k    60220.67k    61720.92k    62518.61k